Affordable No Down Payment

-A typical car insurance down payment for a monthly premium could equal to two months of coverage.
-Auto insurance down payments may depend on individual policies and states, but they are often estimated at anywhere from 20-33% of a six-month premium total.
+A typical car insurance down payment for a monthly rate could equal up to two months of coverage.
+Auto insurance down payments may depend on individual policies and states, but they are often estimated at anywhere from 20% to 33% of a six-month total.

-Here’s where you come to a rock and a hard place: If you’ve chosen to pay monthly for car insurance because you can’t afford to pay a six-month premium upfront, you’ll likely have a hard time coming up with a 30% down payment.
+Here’s where you come to a rock and a hard place: If you’ve chosen to pay a low monthly car insurance rate because you can’t afford to pay a six-month rate upfront, you’ll likely have a hard time coming up with a 30% down payment.

 This leads us to door number three.
-There is a possibility of securing no down payment car insurance — cutting out an upfront cash commitment altogether — though this auto insurance deal is not available in all states or from all providers.
+There is a possibility of securing zero down payment auto insurance, cutting out an upfront cash commitment altogether, though this auto insurance deal is not available in all states or from any service provider.

-But here’s what you will get when you find a company that offers no down payment car insurance
+What will you get when you find a company that offers no down payment auto insurance?

-Your first monthly payment may be used as the policy down payment, providing the illusion that you are paying zero money down.
+Your first monthly payment may be used as the policy down payment on your annual premium, providing the illusion that you are getting zero down payment car insurance.
 A car insurance provider that waives your down payment in this manner minimizes your out-of-pocket costs.